 Each country typically has a duty-free alcohol allowance, where the alcohol is not subject to any duties, tariffs, or taxes, and allows an additional quantity which is subject to duty and taxes.
 Please note that this duty and taxes may, but often is not actually collected.

-Please note that in almost all cases you must be of legal drinking age in the country you are bringing alcohol into.
+Also please note that in almost all cases you must be of legal drinking age in the country you are bringing alcohol into.

 Although the language on the U.S Customs and Border Protection website doesn't at first glance make this 100% clear (See: U.S Customs and Border Protection - Bringing alcohol, including homemade wine to the U.S. for personal use), the United States has a very friendly laws towards bringing in wine for personal use if it's accompanied by the owner (this includes very low per bottle duties and taxes, which customs agents often don't bother to even collect).